lexedata/lexedata/docs/tour.rst

 ===================

 Now the data set is in a very good shape.
-We can now start with the historical linguistics, and edit cognatesets and alignments.
+We can now start with the historical linguistics, editing cognatesets and alignments.

 Merge cognatesets
 -----------------